 (1) create a compliance plan for the provider; or

-(2) withhold funds from the provider under sections 124D.095, 124D.10, subdivision 8, and 127A.42.
+(2) withhold funds from the provider under sections 124D.095, 124E.25, and 127A.42.
 The department must notify an online learning provider in writing about withholding funds and provide detailed calculations.

 (a) For a student enrolled in an online learning course, the department must calculate average daily membership and make payments according to this subdivision.